Schnitzel: Bulgaria

 Called шницел (shnitsel), it is made from ground veal, formed as a thin patty, seasoned with salt and black pepper, then breaded and fried.
 The dish usually is served with a choice of mashed or roasted potatoes, French fries, or simply a tomato salad.
 It is common at truck stops, and it is usually ordered à la carte, coming with a lemon wedge, but one can also find it in the frozen sections in supermarkets or premade and ready to cook.

 Croatia

-In Croatia, the dish is called bečki odrezak (or šnicl) (bečki = "Viennese"; šnicl = transliteration of German Schnitzel) and it is made of veal (sometimes substituted with cheaper pork) and served with French fries or potato salad and a slice of lemon.
+In Croatian, the dish is called bečki odrezak (or šnicl) (bečki = "Viennese"; šnicl = transliteration of German Schnitzel) and it is made of veal (sometimes substituted with cheaper pork) and served with French fries or potato salad and a slice of lemon.
 A similar dish is called zagrebački odrezak (šnicl) (a variation on cordon bleu).

 Czech Republic

 Schnitzel is also very popular in the Czech Republic, where it is known as a smažený řízek or just řízek, and is made of pork, chicken, or veal.
-It is often served with boiled or mashed potatoes or potato salad.
-It also used to be and to some degree still is a typical packed lunch for day trips, when it was consumed with bread (often between two slices of bread as a sandwich).
-During the communist period, a deep-fried breaded hard cheese called smažený sýr (literally, "fried cheese") became popular, mainly among the youth and students, especially served with tartar sauce, a slice of lemon, and boiled new potatoes with melted butter and parsley greens.
+It is often served with fries, fried, boiled or mashed potatoes or potato salad.
+It also used to be and to some degree still is a typical packed lunch for day trips, when it was consumed with bread (often between two slices of bread with vegetables and dressing as a sandwich).